 Solution: MCU’s distance-education course delivery methods are designed to support students ability to stay engaged in the program and maintain momentum and progression.
-Weekly participation in each course is required either through peer-to- peer bulletin board posts or in on-line lectures and class discussions.
+Weekly participation in each course is required either through peer-to-peer bulletin board posts or in online lectures and class discussions.
 Assignments are completed in a synchronous and/or asynchronous manner to help students progress in the class and engage with a community of peers.
-Through verbal and written feedback, faculty members mentor students as they gain knowledge, skills and behaviors inherent to a Midwife of Excellence ™.
-Our methods of education consistently prove themselves; for the last three years 100% of MCU graduates have passed the North American Registry of Midwives (NARM) or the Canadian Midwifery Registration Examination (CMRE).
+Through verbal and written feedback, faculty members mentor students as they gain knowledge, skills, and behaviors inherent to a Midwife of Excellence ™.
+Our methods of education consistently prove themselves; for the last three years 98% of MCU graduates have passed the North American Registry of Midwives (NARM) or the Canadian Midwifery Registration Examination (CMRE).

-It is apparent that MCU graduates nurture a culture of collaboration as they demonstrate cultural humility, diversity and inclusivity in the ways they choose to practice midwifery and effect global social change.
-MCU alumni are effecting global social change as midwives or in a related field in the United States, Canada, Hungary, Cambodia and Saudi Arabia.
+It is apparent that MCU graduates nurture a culture of collaboration as they demonstrate cultural humility, diversity, and inclusivity in the ways they choose to practice midwifery and effect global social change.
+MCU alumni are effecting global social change as midwives or in a related field in the United States, Canada, Hungary, Cambodia, Ireland, Australia, and Saudi Arabia.
 While some of our graduates have small, private practices others are in partnership or group practices.
 Many have started their own birth centers.
-In addition, MCU graduates lead state and provincial midwifery organizations and have been key players in creating midwifery legislation.
+In addition, MCU graduates lead state and provincial midwifery organizations and are key players in creating midwifery legislation.

-From 2012-2014, 58 students graduated from MCU with a degree in midwifery.
-81% of our graduates are currently working as midwives.
-The remainder of our graduates are working in a birth-related field in everything from midwifery education to government health care reform.
+From 2006 through 2021, 316 students graduated from MCU with a degree in midwifery.
+Of the graduates from 2017 through 2021, 89% of our graduates are currently working as midwives.
+Of those not working as midwives, 60% are working in a birth-related field in everything from midwifery education to government health care reform.

 Because of the autonomous nature of midwifery, Midwives College of Utah does not guarantee employment upon completion of the program.
 MCU works with students while in the program to identify their midwifery goals by examining the future practice a student desires and creating a business plan to ensure sustainable business practices.
 Due to MCU’s excellent reputation, we often receive job postings from midwifery practices seeking an MCU graduate.
-These opportunities are posted on MCU’s social media and in the newsletter “MCU in Review” which is published each semester and sent to all MCU alumni.
+These opportunities are posted on MCU’s social media and in the “MCU in Review”.